 Coping and support

-Caring for a baby with a serious heart problem, such as transposition of the great arteries, can be challenging and frightening.
+Caring for a baby with a serious heart condition, such as transposition of the great arteries, can be challenging.
 Here are some strategies that may help make it easier:

 - Seek support.
 Ask for help from family members and friends.
 Talk with your child's cardiologist about support groups and other types of assistance that are available near you.

-Talk about your concerns.
-You may worry about the risks of vigorous activity, even after your child has had corrective surgery.
-Talk with the cardiologist about which activities are safe for your child.
-If some are off-limits, encourage your child in other pursuits rather than focusing on what he or she can't do.
+- Encourage safe activities.
+After corrective surgery, you or your child may need to avoid certain types of vigorous activities.
+Talk with the cardiologist about which activities are safe.
+If some are off-limits, encourage other pursuits rather than focusing on what can't be done.

-Although every circumstance is different, remember that due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.
+Every circumstance is different.
+But due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.

 Preparing for an appointment